flucoma/flucoma-docs/doc/DataSetQuery.rst

    :arg action: Run when done

-   Clear the query, remove all columns, filters and limit.
+   Clear the query, remove all columns, filters and limits.

 :message transform: